The 15 Best Yoga Poses to Build Better Balance

 Pose Type: Standing Balance

-Benefits: Strengthens your legs and core, stretches the hips, hamstrings and calves
+Benefits: Strengthens your legs and core.
+Stretches the hips, hamstrings, and calves.

-Why this pose: Extending a leg in a standing balance requires core strength and coordination.
+Why this Pose: Extending a leg in a standing balance requires core strength and coordination.

 1. From Mountain Pose, shift your weight into your right leg while keeping your hips squared to the front of your mat.